 - Smith College Program in Biological Sciences

 - In September of 2016: A Joint Conference of American Academy of Adoption Attorneys/American Academy of Reproductive Technology Attorneys (AAAA/AAARTA) and National Council For Adoption (NCFA)

-Kayla’s work has been featured in BuzzFeed, The American Association of Blook Banks (AABB) Newsletter, the American Immigration Lawyers Association (AILA), Adoption Today, Perspectives in Genetic Counseling, The Journal of Assisted Reproduction and Genetics.
+Kayla’s work has been featured in BuzzFeed, The American Association of Blood Banks (AABB) Newsletter, the American Immigration Lawyers Association (AILA), Adoption Today, Perspectives in Genetic Counseling, The Journal of Assisted Reproduction and Genetics.
 She is also featured in books: “The Baby Decision: how to make the most important decision in your life” (2nd Edition); “Identification and Consequences of Chimerism: a clinical guide” (in press); and “Women’s Bodies, Women’s Wisdom” (3rd Edition, in press).